PITTSFIELD -- Gridlock in Washington equals anger in the Berkshires.

 "You don’t want my opinion," another man said before entering the theater.

-"No comment," said another man while leaving
+"No comment," said another man while leaving the Beacon.

 When asked how failure to prevent the country from going over the fiscal cliff would affect him personally, Allan Hebert of Lee said he hoped the situation wouldn’t affect his job.